What Toy Manufacturers Need to Know About the Digital Product Passport

 Main purposes of the toys DPP include:

-- Aligns the provisions related to the Digital Product Passport with the Ecodesign for Sustainable Products Regulation (ESPR).
-Even if the current Toy safety regulation proposal does not include sustainability-related information inside the toys DPP, it is expected that the ESPR would include toys within its scope in the medium term, involving the inclusion of more precise information in the toys DPP related to environmental sustainability
+- Aligns the provisions related to the DPP with the Ecodesign for Sustainable Products Regulation (ESPR).
+Even if the new Toy Safety Regulation does not include sustainability-related information inside the toys DPP, it is expected that the ESPR would include toys within its scope in the medium term, involving the inclusion of more precise information in the toys DPP related to environmental sustainability

 Digital Product Passport Registry: The economic operator placing the toy on the market is required to submit the unique product identifier and the unique operator identifier to a central EU registry (established under ESPR) before a product is placed on the market.
 This establishes a clear link between the product and its operator.